• Skip to primary navigation

 Why you will love this recipe:

-• It takes less than 15 minutes to cook so it's great for those busy weeknight meals.
+• It is so quick and easy to make!
+It takes less than 15 minutes to cook so it's great for those busy weeknight meals.

-• You can easily add protein such as chicken, beef, or tofu to turn this into a complete meal.
+• You can easily add protein such as chicken, beef, fish, or tofu to turn this into a complete meal.

 Ingredients and substitutions: